Application Period

 Please Note: In consideration of the COVID-19 restrictions, submission of Official and/or Certified Transcripts are acceptable.

-Welcome to Year Eight of the Dreamers, Visionaries & Leaders (“DVL”) Legacy Scholarships Program.
-We are delighted to once again, present awards to outstanding students who are residents of the High Desert.
-The DVL Scholarship Project has awarded over twenty thousand dollars in scholarships since 2014!
+WELCOME to the Dreamers, Visionaries & Leaders (“DVL”) Legacy Scholarships Program.
+Since 2013 we have presented scholarships to outstanding students who are residents of the High Desert.

-Thanks to the generosity of our major sponsors, SCE, Victorville Motors, Desert Valley Hospital, Choice Medical Group, C.A.R.S, Southwest Gas and donors, the scholarships have grown in number from three to seven scholarship categories.
-Please note the amount of scholarship is located on scholarship application.
-Scholarships are awarded directly to the student to use as she or he may need to begin or to continue a college education.
+Thanks to the generosity of our Donors, the scholarships have grown in number and funding.
+Scholarships range from $500 to $1,500 and are awarded directly to the student to use as he/she/them/they may need to begin or to continue a college education.

-The DVL Legacy Scholarships are Namesakes and are awarded in memory of five individuals and past and present DVL Honorees who made major contributions to the High Desert Region during their lifetimes.
-They are
+The DVL Legacy Scholarships are Namesakes and are awarded in memory of nine individuals and past/present DVL Honorees who made major contributions to the High Desert Region during their lifetimes.
+They are:

-• DVL Honorees Award–Multiple previous DVL Awardees for outstanding contributions in entrepreneurialism, visual or performing arts, education, law, military service, community activism.
+- DVL Honorees Award—Previous DVL Awardees for outstanding contributions in entrepreneurialism, visual or performing arts, education, law, military service & community activism.

 Our Scholarships